The Vermont Statutes Online

 (3)(A) A permit issued under this subsection shall run with the land for the duration of the permit and shall apply to all subsequent owners of the property being served by the holding tank regardless of whether the owner is a charitable, religious, or nonprofit organization.

-(B) All permit conditions, including the financial surety requirement of subdivision (b)(2), shall apply to a subsequent owner.
+(B) All permit conditions, including the financial surety requirement of subdivision (2) of this subsection (b), shall apply to a subsequent owner.

 (C) A subsequent owner shall not increase the design flows of the holding and pumpout tank system without approval from the Secretary.